What is kennel cough in dogs? Quick, simple way of treating kennel cough in dogs

-- Add two to three drops of oregano oil to 1 teaspoon of coconut oil to increase the treatment from both oils.
+- Add one to two drops of oregano oil to 1 teaspoon of coconut oil to increase the treatment from both oils.
 The coconut oil makes the oregano oil taste less harsh for treating kennel cough in your dog.

-- Add two to three drops of oregano oil to raw honey as this will also dilute the oregano oil and soothe your dog’s throat.
+- Add one to two drops of oregano oil to raw honey as this will also dilute the oregano oil and soothe your dog’s throat.

 - Grate a bit of fresh garlic clove and add to your dog’s food.

 We’ve had doggy customers who’ve recovered in about two weeks using this treatment.

-Alternatively, we’ve got another homeopathic remedy in store that will cure your dog.
+Alternatively, this herbal remedy in store will cure your dog.

-If your dog is still not recovering after three weeks, it is time to see a vet!
+If your dog is still not recovering after two to three weeks, it is time to see a vet!